kervinck/gigatron-rom/README.md

 [Note: In the next section, names in parentheses refer to *internal* variables that are subject to change between versions.
-See for a detailed explanation the file Docs/GT1-files.txt]
+See for a more detailed explanation on compatibility the file Docs/GT1-files.txt]

 Address   Name          Description
 --------  ------------- -----------